-Does your dog struggle with understanding what you're teaching?
+Does your dog struggle to learn what you're teaching?

-Do you have a lot of extraneous behaviours popping into your work, such as barking, spinning, sniffing, foot shuffling, or creative improvising?
+Do you have a lot of extra behaviours popping into your training, such as barking, spinning, sniffing, foot shuffling, or creative improvising?

-Does your dog lack motivation or lose interest while training?
+Does your dog lack motivation, shut down, quit or lose interest while training?

 Or... do you just want to get really nerdy with ALL THE THINGS!?